curran/d3-component/README.md

   </tr>
 </table>

-Primary use case: you are using D3 already, and don't want to adopt an additional framework in order to

- * **build user interfaces around your visualizations** and/or
- * **encapsulate your visualizations as components**.

-This component system is similar in concept and functionality to stateless functional [React components](https://facebook.github.io/react/docs/react-component.html).
 Using this component system, you can easily encapsulate data-driven user interface components as conceptual "boxes-within-boxes", cleanly isolating concerns for various levels of your DOM tree.
+This component system is similar in concept and functionality to [React Stateless Functional Components](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc#.dc21r5uj4).
+All the data that the components need to render themselves gets passed down at render time.
+Components don't store any state (this is the main difference from the [Towards Reusable Charts](https://bost.ocks.org/mike/chart/) pattern).
 No special treatment is given to events or event delegation, because the intended use is within a unidirectional data flow architecture like [Redux](http://redux.js.org/).

 ## Installing